Leinster Senior League Senior Division: Promotion and relegation

-A promotion and relegation system operates within the Leinster Senior League structure itself.
-However, there is no formal promotion and relegation relationship with the League of Ireland.
+Each season, three teams are relegated from the division.
+Three teams are then promoted to the Senior Division from the division below.
+While a promotion and relegation system operates within the Leinster Senior League structure itself, there is no formal promotion and relegation relationship with the League of Ireland.
 Teams can only be "promoted" by sending an application to the FAI.

 In the past successful and prominent members of the Leinster Senior League have regularly been invited and/or elected to join the League of Ireland.
 Current League of Ireland clubs Bohemians, Shelbourne, Shamrock Rovers, Sligo Rovers, St Patrick's Athletic and Bray Wanderers are all former Leinster Senior League champions.
 While Bohemians and Shelbourne were founding members of the League of Ireland, Shamrock Rovers, Sligo Rovers and St Patrick's Athletic were all effectively "promoted" to the League of Ireland after winning the Leinster Senior League Senior Division title.
 Incidentally both Rovers and St Pats won successive Leinster Senior League and League of Ireland titles in 1921-22 and 1922-23 and 1950–51 and 1951–52 respectively.